lushaylabs/lushay-code/README.md

 ### CST Editor

-When opening a .cst file it will open by default with the visual constraints editor.
+When opening a .cst / .pcf or .lpf file it will open by default with the visual constraints editor.
 Here you have a table with the current constraints and two main buttons "Add Constraint" and "Add From Template".
 The "Add From Template" button is to easily add constraints for built in hardware on the development board, things like LEDs, buttons, Flash IC, etc. The "Add Constraint" is to add a new custom constraint.
 When you add a new constraint (via either method) you will see it show up in the table as a row.
 You can click on any row to edit it in the side panel.

  ![Constraints Editor](./docs/constraints-editor-view.jpg)